deeplearning4j/deeplearning4j/examples.md

 Object recognition is the ability to identify arbitrary objects in text such as balls, animals, or even faces.
 This is typically used in engineering applications to identify shapes for modeling purposes.
 This is also used by social networks for tagging of photos.

-Here's one example of faces clusted by a neural net:
+Here's one example of faces clustered by a neural net:

 ![Alt text](../img/faces_tsne.jpg)